 This time is crucial to launch into a new school year, and you want it to be memorable.
 You want your staff to leave feeling energized and inspired.

-Good thing you got sriracha on your side.
+Good thing you got a bottle of sriracha in your kitchen.

 Here Are 20 Things you can do:

 - Bring in a parent or student speaker to ground everyone

 - Have your returning staff tell the story of your school to your new staff, with charades

 - Start the year with celebrations from the past year, with trophies

 - Share a compelling vision and big goal for the year, write a poem

 - Pass out a staff book or reader for the year (here are a few good ones)